2010 University of Alabama in Huntsville shooting: Perpetrator

 Amy Bishop (born April 24, 1965; age 44 at the time of the shooting) is married to Jimmy "James" Anderson and is the mother of four children.
 She grew up in Massachusetts, attended Braintree High School, and completed her undergraduate degree at Northeastern University in Boston, where her father, Samuel Bishop, was a professor in the art department.
 She earned her Ph.D. in genetics from Harvard University.

-Bishop's 1993 dissertation at Harvard was titled "The role of methoxatin (PQQ) in the respiratory burst of phagocytes."
-Her research interests include induction of adaptive resistance to nitric oxide in the central nervous system and utilization of motor neurons for the development of neural circuits grown on biological computer chips.
-An anonymous source at Harvard said that Bishop's work was of poor quality and undeserving of a doctoral degree, calling it "local scandal No. 1."
+Bishop's 1993 dissertation at Harvard was titled "The role of methoxatin (PQQ) in the respiratory burst of phagocytes".
+Her research interests included induction of adaptive resistance to nitric oxide in the central nervous system and utilization of motor neurons for the development of neural circuits grown on biological computer chips.
+An anonymous source at Harvard said that Bishop's work was of poor quality and undeserving of a doctoral degree, calling it "local scandal No. 1".

 University of Alabama in Huntsville

 Bishop joined the faculty of UAH's Department of Biological Sciences as an assistant professor in 2003; she was teaching five courses before the shooting.
 Previously, she was an instructor at Harvard Medical School.
 She and her husband's "portable cell incubator" came in third in a technology competition, winning $25,000.
 Prodigy Biosystems, where Anderson is employed, raised $1.25 million to develop the automated cell incubator.
-UAH president David Williams considered that the incubator would "change the way biological and medical research is conducted," but some scientists consulted by the press declared it unnecessary and too expensive.
+UAH president David Williams considered that the incubator would "change the way biological and medical research is conducted", but some scientists consulted by the press declared it unnecessary and too expensive.

 Bishop, a second cousin of the novelist John Irving, had written three unpublished novels.
 One featured a woman scientist working to defeat a pandemic virus, and struggling with suicidal thoughts at the prospect of not earning tenure.
-The novels reportedly "reveal a deep preoccupation with the concept of deliverance from sin."
-Bishop was a member of the Hamilton Writer's Group while living in Ipswich, Massachusetts, in the late 1990s and was said to believe that writing would be "her ticket out of academia."
-Members of the club said she "would frequently cite her Harvard degree and family ties to Irving to boost her credential as a serious writer."
-Another member described her as smart but abrasive in her interactions and as feeling "entitled to praise."
+According to an article in The New Yorker, the novels reportedly "reveal a deep preoccupation with the concept of deliverance from sin".
+Bishop was a member of the Hamilton Writer's Group while living in Ipswich, Massachusetts, in the late 1990s and was said to believe that writing would be "her ticket out of academia".
+Members of the club said she "would frequently cite her Harvard degree and family ties to Irving to boost her credential as a serious writer".
+Another member described her as smart but abrasive in her interactions and as feeling "entitled to praise".
 Bishop had a literary agent but had not published any books.